 This one is (probably) fairly universal.
 Most countries are mostly ignorant of what’s going on outside their borders.

 But Spanish people can get on RyanAir and move to any country in Europe for close to nothing.
-They’ve got work visas and healthcare all over Europe.
+They’ve got work visas and government healthcare all over Europe.

 All the same, I feel like Spanish people only recognize 3 types of foreigner: moreno, chino and guiri.

-I’ve spent a fair amount of time explaining to people that no, just because I speak English doesn’t mean I am English.
+On my end, I’ve spent a fair amount of time explaining to people that no, just because I speak English doesn’t mean I am English.

 My friends from other parts of Europe and Asia have experienced something similar: being called “la china” when they’re from a completely different country, or being accused of “speaking guiri” – because obviously all non-latin European languages are just dialects of the same thing.

 (Just like French, Italian, Catalán, Spanish, Occitan, Portuguese, Galego, Romanian and others, which clearly are dialects of Vulgar Latin… Just sayin’.)

 Anyway, I’m sure at least a few of the comments on this article will include some version of “Go back to England, you creep!
 If you can’t be 100% positive about Spain all the time, we don’t want you in our country!”